 SNOW is expected to blanket the UK ‘in February,’ with temperatures plummeting to arctic -7°C, according to the Met Office.

-Temperatures dropped to a bone-chilling -7C last night, and with an Arctic blast on the way, it’ll only get COLDER from here.
+SNOW is expected to sweep across the UK ‘in February,’ with temperatures plummeting to Arctic -7C, according to the Met Office.

 Wales experienced its coldest night of the winter so far last night, with temperatures plummeting to -6C across the country and Brits braving the elements.